 The aesthetic of the town screams historical significance, and there are many stories waiting for all who care to explore them in its immaculate and well-preserved buildings.
 This history, the activities to enjoy, and the beauty of the location, are just a few of the top reasons that Lucerne is hailed as one of Switzerland’s top tourist attractions.
 It is also conducive to thorough exploration as it has a very compact feel.
 If you are visiting Switzerland I would encourage you to make Lucerne one of your Swiss itinerary destinations.

-When I lived in Switzerland (nearly 30 years ago) I would often take the train from Basel and visit Lucerne for the weekend.
+When I lived in Switzerland (nearly 30 years ago) I loved traveling by train and would often take the train from Basel and visit Lucerne for the weekend.
 It is a city I love to explore and over the last 15 years I have visited on an almost annual basis so it is a city I know well.

 If you are planning a trip to Switzerland this post will give you an idea of things to do in Lucerne to add to your itinerary.
 If you are on a tight schedule and are wondering what to do in Lucerne for a day (or what to see in Lucerne in one day) I will also outline a one day itinerary for the city.
 This will include all the the top things to see in Lucerne in one day.
 If you have more time to spend in the city and are wondering what to do in Lucerne in 2 days (or even what to do in Lucerne for 3 days) I have included example itineraries which also include day trips from Lucerne.